Mongolian Eagle Hunting: Sport of the Khans

-For more than a thousand years, the nomadic people of western Mongolia have practiced this ancient falconry tradition of training and hunting with golden eagles.
-Trekking on horseback over unforgiving terrain in frigid temperatures, these hunters work in teams to flush quarry—fox and rabbit—then release their eagles to swoop in from above.
+For more than a thousand years, the nomadic people of western Mongolia have practiced this ancient art of golden eagle falconry by training young eaglets and hunting with these majestic birds.
+Trekking on horseback over unforgiving terrain in frigid temperatures, these hunters work in teams to flush quarry—fox and rabbit—then release their golden eagles to swoop in from above.

 This incredible cultural tradition was at risk of becoming a forgotten art by the 1990s.
 Fewer than fifty families still practiced the tradition when Nomadic Expeditions founder and CEO Jalsa Urubshurow co-founded the Golden Eagle Festival in 1999 as a meaningful way to preserve falconry tradition in Mongolia.

-On the first day, the festival starts with a parade of all the participating eagle hunters, who are judged on their horse tackle, and on their outfits of hand-worked leather and colorful fox fur and wool.
+On the first day, the Golden Eagle Festival starts with a parade of all the participating eagle hunters, who are judged on their horse tackle, and on their outfits of hand-worked leather and colorful fox fur and wool.

 The first sporting competition sees the hunters judged on how well their eagles are trained.
 This is done by timing how fast the eagles can land on the arm of the hunter after the eagles has been released from high above a cliff as the hunter in the valley below rides on horseback at a canter.
 As a hunter rides farther from the mountain, per lines drawn on the ground, the number of their score decreases.

 In the afternoon is the joroo horse race—a race of up to 30 horses with a very smooth canter—taking place near the event site.
-This is followed by a camel race that circles hill where the festival is held.
-On the north west side of the arena, an Uriankhai Archery contest will take place, in which archers shoot at a target ball the size of a fist hanging from a rope at a distance of 30 meters.
+This is followed by a camel race that circles the hill where the festival is held.
+On the northwest side of the arena, and Uriankhai Archery contest will take place, in which archers shoot at a target ball the size of a fist hanging from a rope at a distance of 30 meters.

 In the evening, a traditional Kazakh concert will be held at the nearby Ulgii City Concert Hall.
-The concert will go on for about an hour—spanning Kazakh songs, customary dances, and performed by ensembles and soloists.
+The concert will go on for about an hour—featuring Kazakh songs, and customary dances, and performed by ensembles and soloists.

 On the second day, the eagles return to competition in an event that calls for them to land on a Shirga—an animal skin of either fox or rabbit.
 The eagle that seizes upon a Shirga in the area rated a high number will thereby earn a high score.